core-wg/href/draft-ietf-core-href.md

   Assign each element an element number according to the number E for that element in {{resolution-variables}}.

-1. Determine the values of two variables, T and E, depending on the first element of the CRI reference to be resolved, according to
+1. Determine the values of two variables, T and E, based on the first element in the sequence of elements of the CRI reference to be resolved, according to {{resolution-variables}}.
-  {{resolution-variables}}.

 1. Initialize a buffer with all the elements from the base CRI where the element number is less than the value of E.